History of Qantas: Qantas since 2007

 On 2 December 2008, British Airways confirmed that talks were underway regarding a possible merger between the two companies.
 They would merge as a dual-listed company with shares listed both on the London Stock Exchange and Australian Securities Exchange.
 However, on 18 December 2008, the two companies called off their merger discussions over ownership issues in the aftermath of a merger.
 If the merger between Qantas and British Airways and the previously announced merger between British Airways and Iberia Airlines had both occurred, it would have created the largest airline company in the world.

 On 29 December 2008, Qantas flew its last scheduled Boeing 747-300 service, operating from Melbourne to Los Angeles via Auckland.
 The final 747-300 flight was on 20 January 2009 when the last of the three 747-300s was ferried to the United States for storage, bringing to a close over 24 years and 524,000 flying hours of operations.
 The final 747-300 flight was also the last time a Qantas aircraft flew with a flight engineer.

-In the wake of the Global Financial Crisis Qantas says it could "ditch" some first-class seats on some short International routes to maximise profits.
-Its share price has been steadily rising after its low point in March 2009 and the airline's profit fell by 88 per cent to $117 million for the year to June but despite this, it was one of the few international airlines to report a profit for the financial year.
+During the 2008 financial crisis Qantas said it could "ditch" some first-class seats on some short International routes to maximise profits.
+Its share price has been steadily rising after its low point in March 2009 and the airline's profit fell by 88% to $117 million for the year to June but despite this, it was one of the few international airlines to report a profit for the financial year.
 The company blamed the figures on a drop in customer demand and said it was scrapping dividend payments.
 Qantas said passengers would only be able to fly first class between Australia and London, via Singapore, and between Australia and Los Angeles.

 In November 2012, Qantas took full ownership of Australian airExpress after buying Australia Post's 50% shareholding.
 At the same time it sold its 50% interest in StarTrack to Australia Post.

 Paris-based Australian designer Martin Grant is responsible for the new Qantas airline staff uniforms that were publicly unveiled on 16 April 2013.
 Qantas ambassador and model Miranda Kerr assisted with the launch of the new outfit for which the colours of navy blue, red, and fuchsia pink are combined.
 Qantas chief executive Alan Joyce stated that the new design "speaks of Australian style on the global stage" at the launch event that involved Qantas employees modelling the uniform.
 Grant consulted with Qantas staff members over the course of one year to finalise the 35 styles that were eventually created.

 To account for a low Australian dollar and rising fuel costs, Qantas announced at the end of July 2013 that fuel surcharges on international flights would increase by A$75 (one way).
 In addition, domestic base fares will rise by two to three per cent.